 A few extra options for formatting are enabled, like beginning a line with a star and a space to make a heading, and anything in double square brackets is turned into a link to a file with that name.
-So, if you type the text “Write Article on PlannerMode (Amazon UK, Amazon US)” in a file in Muse Mode, the square brackets will become hidden, and the text will become a link.
+So, if you type the text “Write Article on PlannerMode (Search for "Write Article on PlannerMode" on: DuckDuckGo, Amazon UK, Amazon US)” in a file in Muse Mode, the square brackets will become hidden, and the text will become a link.
 When you move into the linked text and hit enter, Emacs will open a file called “Write Article on PlannerMode”, in the same folder as the file you were editing.

 If the file doesn’t exist, it creates it.
 The upshot of all this is that you can create new pages very quickly and easily, just by mentioning them elsewhere.